-- John Medina, in Brain Rules for Babies, says one of the most important things for building emotional intelligence is to have our kids take music lessons.
+- John Medina, in Brain Rules for Babies (affiliate link), says one of the most important things for building emotional intelligence is to have our kids take music lessons.
 Being able to hear different tones helps us better interpret the emotional messages in people’s voices.

 Teaching them to recognize their own feelings

 When your young child is having strong emotions, label the feeling for him.
 (Do your best guess at what they’re feeling!)